learn-co-curriculum/active-record-associations-quiz/README.md

 end
 ```

 A Pokémon has a "type" associated with it.
 For this example, let's imagine that Pokémon only have a single type (ice, fire, water, grass, earth, etc).
-The type of Pokémon determines what skills can be learned, and what strengths and weaknesses it can have, and therefor are associated with the trainer.
+The type of Pokémon determines what skills can be learned, and what strengths and weaknesses it can have, and therefore are associated with the trainer.
 What type of relationship can be created between `Trainer` and `Type`?

 ( )
 ```ruby